 However, this case is individual: fans of a low or lying position may not even notice such an inconvenience that is so critical for us.
 Driver with height below average fits without special claims, and driver below 1.70 dwells delighted and asks to be scribed in "toyota ergonomics schoolbook".

 A couple of positive points - a surprisingly good chair (moderately soft, moderately anatomical on the backrest, but with a traditionally short and flat cushion) and the side glass line finally extended downwards.

-The visibility of the rear hemisphere is worse than would expect from the outside, the usefulness of the interior mirror is relative, but the "rearview digital mirror" is not offered for ru-.
+The visibility of the rear hemisphere is worse than would expect from the outside, the usefulness of the interior mirror is relative, but the "rearview digital mirror" is not offered for local market.

-Usually, designer desires are now compensated by standard electronic active safety and improved visibility systems, but in ru-Toyota the owner can only rely on his own analog feelings.
+Usually, designer desires are now compensated by standard electronic active safety and improved visibility systems, but in non-top version the owner can only rely on his own analog feelings.

 The next surprise from the Japan is the center console raised by 100 mm compared to the previous generation and the ugly swollen in width.
 Sometimes such a layout can be explained by the desire to set the constantly used joystick or touchpad of multimedia under the driver's fingers, but here the practical meaning is completely absent.

 According to the Toyota press-release, the plastic "cockpit" itself should create a feeling of comfort and premiumness... but in fact, even the owners of the XA40 note a decrease in space.
 "Sporty style"? - This is a utilitarian everyday family crossover (there are many more synonyms), where the only "sport" is the mode button near the selector lever.
 Not to mention the fact that in urban conditions the architecture of the old CR-V or minivans is much more appropriate and practical.